Have you gotten your flu shot yet? These days, it’s more important than ever to be vaccinated.

 - If eggs cause swelling, trouble breathing, lightheadedness or recurrent vomiting — or if you’ve had to rely on an emergency intervention (like your Epi-Pen®) — you can get a flu shot, but it must be in a medical setting.
 And the vaccine must be supervised by a provider who can recognize and manage severe allergic reactions.

-That’s because your risks of getting the flu (which can lead to illness, hospitalization and even death) outweigh your risks of an allergic reaction to the egg in the vaccine.
+Keep in mind that your risk of getting the flu (which can lead to illness, hospitalization and even death) outweigh your risk of an allergic reaction to the egg protein in the vaccine.

 If you’ve had a severe allergic reaction to the flu vaccine

-However, you should not get a flu shot if the flu vaccine itself ever caused you to have a severe, life-threatening allergic reaction called anaphylaxis.
+“You should not get a flu shot if the flu vaccine itself ever caused you to have a severe, life-threatening allergic reaction called anaphylaxis,” says Dr. Gordon.
+Again, this can happen whether you have an allergy to eggs or not.

-Because anaphylaxis progresses quickly and can be fatal, the risk of a repeat episode from getting the vaccine far outweigh your risks of getting the flu.
+Because anaphylaxis progresses quickly and can be fatal, the risk of a repeat episode from getting the vaccine far outweighs your risk of getting the flu.

-It may be reassuring to know that just 1.35 out of one million people have experienced one of these severe allergic reactions to the flu vaccine.
+It’s important to understand the risks that come with any vaccine, but you can rest easy knowing that just 1.35 out of one million people have experienced one of these severe allergic reactions to the flu vaccine.

 “The bottom line is, there is no reason for someone with a suspected egg allergy to not get the flu vaccine,” says Dr. Lang.